splunk/splunk-connect-for-syslog/docs/architecture.md

 were (especially at the time) starved for CPU and I/O resources.
 For this reason, the protocol was designed for speed and efficiency at the expense of resiliencey/reliability.
 UDP was chosen due to its ability to "send and forget" the events over the network without regard
 (or acknowledgment) of receipt.
 In later years, TCP was added as a transport, as well as TLS/SSL.
-In spite of these additions, UDP still retains favor as a syslog transport for most data cetners based on the original design goals.
+In spite of these additions, UDP still retains favor as a syslog transport for most data centers, and for the same reasons as originally designed.

 Becuase of these tradeoffs selected by the original designers (and retained to this day), traditional methods used to provide scale and resiliency do not necessarily transfer to the syslog world.
 We will discuss (and reference) some of the salient points below.

 ## Collector Location

 Due to syslog being a "send and forget" protcol, it does not perform well when routed through substantial (and especially WAN) network infrastructure.
 This _includes_ front-side load balancers.
-The most reliable way to collect syslog traffic is to provide for _edge_
-(not centralized) collection.
+The most reliable way to collect syslog traffic is to provide for _edge_ (not centralized) collection.
 Resist the urge to centrally locate any syslog server (sc4s included) and expect the UDP and (stateless)
 TCP traffic to "make it".
 Data loss will undoubtedly occur.

 ## syslog Data Collection at Scale

 In concert with attempts to centralize syslog, many admins will co-locate several syslog-ng servers for horizontal scale, and load balance to them with a front-side load balancer.
 For many reasons (that go beyond this short discussion) this is not a best practice.
-Briefly,
+Briefly:

 * The attempt to load balance for scale (and HA -- see below) will actually cause _more_ data loss due to normal device operations and and attendant buffer loss than would be the case if a simple, robust single server (or shared-IP cluster) were used.